trakanom/Life/README.md

-# Life
-Conway's game of life written in core python
+# Conway's Game of Life
+An exciting terminal graphics version of the classic Conway’s Game of Life in Python, utilizing novel implementation methods.

+**Epilepsy Warning**